LA Elder Law provides seniors and their families with quality legal support and a network of providers to fill their many needs.

 Walter has educated many consumers and professionals through numerous classes, seminars, and workshops for those who practice or live in California.

-For over ten years, Walter has been teaching Estate Planning for Financial Planners at UCLA.
+For 25 years, Walter has been teaching Estate Planning for Financial Planners at UCLA.

 This course, Estate Planning at UCLA Extension, is applicable for Minimum Continuing Legal Education (MCLE) credit for California attorneys, this course is designed to aid accountants, trust officers, attorneys, life insurance underwriters, and financial planners in solving estate planning problems.
 Topics include tax objectives, wills and living trusts, the unlimited marital deduction, saving the “second tax,” holding title to property, lifetime gifts and trusts, life insurance and annuities, employee benefit plans, business interests, and post-death problems.
 Recent tax law changes also are covered.